mansona/an-octane-powered-jam-stack/slides/003-netlify.md

   Respect Netlify.
 Inventing a term and getting everyone to talk about it as much as JAM Stack is not easy and they have done a fantastic job

-  But why would Netlify be the ones to make it in the first place?
-It helps to know a little bit more about Netlify to understand their reasoning
+  But why would Netlify be the ones to coin this term it in the first place?
+It's back to that bit in the definition I read out: "serving sites directly from a CDN"
 ---

 JAM Stack is a marketing phrase **100%** created by Netlify